 We formed Elsa Ortiz Online LLC to quick-start Elsa's efforts to build an export business, or at least to provide her a sustenance income while she prepared herself to run a business.
 Several merchants in our city now sell her products and Elsa is earning a livable wage as a buyer in Guatemala for EOO.
 Antony is in school and doing well and Elsa is beginning to learn how to use computers and business software in addition to gaining experience as a buyer to embark on her journey toward entrepreneurship.

 Our long-term goal is that, after gaining experience and additional education, Elsa will own her own export business in Guatemala and/or will be the owner of a profitable Elsa Ortiz Online.
 She is working toward that goal and, with your participation, we will make it happen!
 In September, 2018, the Guatemalan newspaper Prensa Libre ran an editorial about the zero tolerance policy headlined "Un país, no un pueblo, sin corazón"; "A country, not a people, without a heart".
 Conversations with friends, neighbors, and small businesses in our community have resoundingly reaffirmed the view of the Prensa Libre editors that the people of the United States have big hearts.
 Elsa and Antony will have the opportunity to achieve their full potential.
 They are seizing the opportunity!
-They are anxious to succeed and to offer others the chance to work for an honest living.
+They are anxious to succeed and to offer others the chance to work for a fair wage.